Running in Docker¶

 cfgov/apache

-config and reload Apache (optional).
+config and restart the Apache container.

 - Switch back to the development Compose setup.